pewpewlive/hybroid-docs/src/content/docs/language-features/enums.md

   order: 10
 ---

-Enums are a pure hybroid concept, since in lua they are optimized down to just numbers, therefore causing zero overhead.
+Enums are a pure Hybroid concept, since in Lua they are optimized down to just numbers, therefore causing zero overhead.

 ```rs
 enum SandwichType {